William Maloney (politician): Federal politics

 Maloney resigned from the Assembly in November 1903 to stand for the Division of Melbourne at the 1903 federal election, narrowly losing to the opposing Protectionist Party candidate Malcolm McEacharn.
 It was actually his second run for the seat; he had stood as the Labor candidate at the first federal election and was soundly defeated by McEacharn.

 However, Maloney protested the much narrower 1903 defeat before the Court of Disputed Elections.
 He contended that hundreds of applications for ballot papers had been attested by ineligible persons, and that postal ballots had been recorded on material other than ordinary ballot papers.
 In all, at least 240 "bad votes" had been cast for McEacharn.
 The Chief Justice ruled that since the votes had been rendered informal through the fault of electoral officers, the only remedy was a new election; had the irregularity been the fault of the voters, he would have declared Maloney the winner.
 Accordingly, a by-election was run in 1904, which Maloney duly won.

 Maloney picked up a large swing in his bid for a full term in 1906, and was comfortably returned in subsequent elections as Melbourne became one of Labor's safest seats.
 He even stood unopposed in 1929 and 1937.
-Despite his long service, he was never promoted to Cabinet under the four Labor Prime Ministers who served during his tenure–Chris Watson, Andrew Fisher, Billy Hughes, or James Scullin.
-Indeed, he was never even considered for ministerial preferment, partly because he was reckoned as a political lightweight.
+Taking into account that he was elected to Parliament almost a month before Chris Watson became the first Labor Prime Minister, Maloney was never promoted to Cabinet under the subsequent three Labor Prime Ministers who served during his tenure–Andrew Fisher, Billy Hughes, or James Scullin.
+Indeed, despite his long service, he was never even considered for ministerial preferment, partly because he was reckoned as a political lightweight.
+He did serve as temporary chairman of committees from 1914 to 1917 and as a member of the Labor caucus executive from 1914 to 1931.
 He was a Member of Parliament for 36 years without holding ministerial office, the longest period spent as a backbencher by any member of the House of Representatives.